 VACS holds that anyone can be creative, regardless of their background, so long as they have the resources available.
-In fulfilling our mandate, our mission is to make space, tools, motivation, and community available for people to experience contemporary art as audiences and as creators, across cultural, disciplinary, linguistic, gender, disability-based, and generational boundaries.
+In fulfilling our mandate, our mission is to make space, tools, motivation, and community available for people to experience contemporary art as audiences and as creators, across cultural, financial, disciplinary, linguistic, gender, disability-based, and generational boundaries.

 As an essential part of this mission, we try to ensure that members of marginalized communities in Vancouver have access to cultural opportunities for artistic self-discovery.
 Our programs are heavily intergenerational and intercultural, and utilize untapped public and private spaces.
 The objective is to develop inclusive communities of cultural exchange with more culturally diverse points of view.
 We pursue this objective not only to expand the cultural resources of isolated groups, but to expand the cultural resources of local contemporary artists by giving them access to different ways of interpreting the world, enriching their creative process.